Summer 2015—New student orientation

 This webpage provides arrival and orientation information that should be reviewed before departing for the United States.
 We recommend you print a copy of this page and carry it with you while traveling.

-CELCIS orientation helps new students adjust to life at WMU and studying in the CELCIS program.
+At the new student orientation, CELCIS students will register, take placement tests, and learn about the Kalamazoo community.
+Orientation helps students adjust to life at WMU and studying in the CELCIS program.
 Faculty, staff, and current international students will be there to help you during orientation.
-We look forward to meeting you at orientation.
+Breakfast and lunch will be provided.
+We look forward to meeting you!

 Important attendance policy information